Murvity/nautilus-lib/README.md

   ------------------------------------------------------

-Please keep in mind that this is basically a paste of the UI featured in this [tutorial series](https://www.youtube.com/watch?v=HQoukWZAfQk&list=PLPIdk8AY-0ybhxbzkv88ZGo7Hgxfx_qZD) but with my own color theme!
+Please keep in mind that this is basically a paste of the UI featured in this [tutorial series](https://www.youtube.com/watch?v=HQoukWZAfQk&list=PLPIdk8AY-0ybhxbzkv88ZGo7Hgxfx_qZD)

 ------------------------------------------------------